SANdood/Ecobee/README.md

   * Watchdog Devices: A practical alternative to short polling frequency is now to configure one or more "watchdog" devices.
 In addition to ensuring that the scheduled polls haven't gotten derailed by the SmartThings infrastructure, an event from, say, a temperature change on a SmartThings MultiSensor will also cause a poll of the ecobee API to check if anything has changed.
 If not, no foul - the "heavy" API call is avoided.

 * <b>Helper SmartApps</b>
- * Mode/Routines handler: New "smart" changes to thermostat program:
+ * <b>Mode/Routines</b> handler: New "smart" changes to thermostat program:
    * Send a notification to the location's notification log explaining what was done
    * If current program is already the requested program, and we aren't in a hold, then leave it alone
-   * If thermostat currently in "hold" mode, and the originally scheduled program is the same as the target, then simply resumeProgram()
+   * If thermostat currently in "hold" mode, and the originally scheduled program is the same as the target, then simply <code>resumeProgram(resumeAll=true)</code>
+ * New <b>Smart Zone</b> Handler: attempts to have ALL zones on a single HVAC synchronize their circulation schedule, so that the HVAC fan isn't run independently for each zone (thereby reducing electricity demand).
+  * Any time the 'master' zone is running 'fan only', Smart Zone will turn on the fans in the slave zone(s).
+    * NOTE: this will create a temporary hold state ('Hold: Fan') on the slave thermostat(s)
+  * When the master switches to 'idle', 'heat' or 'cool', the slave program is resumed - <i>i.e.</i>, the Hold: Fan is popped off the hold stack

 * <b>Other Miscellaneous Enhancements</b>
   * SmartApp Name: it is now possible to rename each instance of the Ecobee (Connect) SmartApp.
 This is useful for those with multiple locations/hubs.